aemmons90/GEOL590/00_On_tasks.md

 author: Drew Steen
 ---

-# The Meaning of Tasks!
+# The Meaning of Tasks!!

 GEOL 590 is about how to do stuff with R. Accordingly, you will be graded on whether you can do the stuff I think you should be able to do in R.